JosephLai241/The-Struggle/README.md

 $ ./ts -V
 ```

+> ***NOTE:*** This program initializes and reads from files in your current working directory.
+Run `The-Struggle` in a directory in which you would like all your records to be stored.
+>
-The complimentary spreadsheet `job_applications.csv` will be created in whichever directory you move the `ts` binary to.
+> The complimentary spreadsheet `job_applications.csv` will be created in whichever directory you move the `ts` binary to.

 # How It Works and Use Cases